jackkilgore/synthdefjs/README.md

 # SynthDefJS
 [SynthDefJS](https://github.com/jackkilgore/synthdefjs) is a JavaScript library for defining audio graphs compliant with the [SuperCollider](https://github.com/supercollider/supercollider) audio server.
 It follows from SuperCollider's own [SynthDef construct](http://doc.sccode.org/Classes/SynthDef.html).
-The hope is that this can be a library that covers [SuperColliderJS's](https://crucialfelix.github.io/supercolliderjs/#/) lack of ability to define SynthDef's in JavaScript.
-At the very least, SynthDefJS will be a source of inspiration.
+The hope is that this can be a library that covers [SuperColliderJS's](https://crucialfelix.github.io/supercolliderjs/#/) inability to define SynthDef's in JavaScript.

 ## What is Happening?
-Concretely, SynthDefJS allows users to express audio graphs through canocial JavaScript function that containts instantiations of UGen objects.
+SynthDefJS allows users to express audio graphs through canocial JavaScript function that contains instantiations of [UGen objects](http://doc.sccode.org/Classes/UGen.html).
 This function is then converted to a format that SuperCollider's audio server understands.
 See the [SupeCollider documentation](http://doc.sccode.org/) for more details.

 A simple example:
 ```JavaScript